Blendify/blender-manual/trunk/blender_docs/manual/data_system/files/image_formats.rst

 - 8 bit per channel (4 x 8 bits).
 - 32 bit float per channel (4 x 32 bits) - *using 4x as much memory.*

-  Images higher than 8 bits per channel will be converted into float on loading into Blender.
+  Images higher than 8 bits per channel will be converted into a float on loading into Blender.

    .. note::